LetMeR00t/TA-thehive-cortex/README.md

 - **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex).
 - **URI**: Indicates what is the URI based for your instance.
 By default, TheHive/Cortex is installed at the root of the server so the URI would be "/".
 If you are using a Cloud instance, you may have to specify the URI used by your cloud instance.
 For example, if your TheHive instance is accessible with this URL : "https://my-cloud-website.com:443/mythehiveinstance", then you should specify in the URI field "/mythehiveinstance".

 > **Note**: Protocol used by default is HTTPS and can't be modified.
-Moreover, the certificate verification is mandatory and set to True.
+Moreover, the certificate verification is mandatory and set to True (below screenshot is not up to date).
 If you use an HTTPS connection with a self-signed certificate of a custom certificate authority, you must add your trusted certificate to the "certifi" library.
 To do so, append your certificate under "\$APP_FOLDER\$/bin/ta_thehive_cortex/aob_py3/certifi/cacert.pem"

 ![Instances add](images/instances_add.png)
 *This image shows the addition of a new instance (partially filled fields) by specifying an account name defined beforehand.*